 The arm NE of Draney Narrows is deep with no anchorages.
 A float camp, floats and log dump are in the cove near the head of the arm (1998).
 Fishhook Bay affords anchorage for small vessels in the cove on the south side of its entrance and anchorage with excellent shelter inside the bay.
-A private float camp, protected by a breakwater, is in the SE corner of Fishhook Bay (1997).
+A private float camp and breakwater are in ruins.